jtleek/rpackages/README.md

 A major temptation for everyone creating code is to generate a bunch of features they think that users will want without actually testing those features out.
 The problem is that each new feature you create in your package will monotonically increase the number of dependencies and the amount of code you have to maintain.
-In general, the principle should be to create exactly enough functions that the users can install your package, perform your analysis, and return the results.
+In general, the principle should be to create exactly enough functions that the users can install your package, perform your analysis, and return the results, __with no extraneous functionality__.

 Specifically, be wary of things like GUIs or [Shiny](http://www.rstudio.com/shiny/) apps.
 Given the heavy emphasis placed on reproducibility these days, it is rarely the case that real/important analyses will be performed in a point and click format.